Skip to main content

 What to Include in Your Internship / Work Experience Agreement (England & Wales)

-A comprehensive Internship and Work Experience Agreement for England and Wales should contain all of the following key elements to protect both parties and ensure legal compliance.
+A thorough Internship and Work Experience Agreement for England and Wales should contain all of the following key elements to protect both parties and confirm legal compliance.

 The parties clause clearly identifies the host organisation and the intern, including their full names and addresses.
 For corporate organisations, including the registered office address is good practice.